priya-dikey/customer-transfer-analytics-pipeline/README.md

-# Customer Analytics & Value Segmentation
+# Customer segmentation and volume-concentration analysis

 Identifying the small cohort of senders that drives an outsized share of transfer volume, and profiling what distinguishes them — themed on a cross-border